 4. Indian ‘Super Cyclone’ 1999 Orissa cyclone – The strongest and deadliest cyclone in the region since the Bangladesh cyclone of April 1991

 5. Cyclone Eline – 2000 The cause of the major disaster in Mozambique

-For more information on current hurricanes visit the US National Hurricane Centre website.
+For current hurricanes, visit the US National Hurricane Centre website.

 Use the images below to explore related GeoTopics.